 - Handle your case from start to finish, including arguing on your behalf at trial if necessary

 Car accident injuries can leave you with substantial economic and non-economic losses.
-To speak with an experienced Fort Worth car accident lawyer about the compensation you can get for your injuries, contact Anderson Injury Lawyers for a free consultation.
+To speak with an experienced car crash lawyer about the compensation you can get for your injuries, contact Anderson Injury Lawyers for a free consultation.

-How Often Are Car Crashes Affected by Car Color?
+How Often Are Fort Worth Car Crashes Affected by Car Color?

 Texas doesn’t track the colors of cars involved in collisions, but it does release statistics about the conditions during an accident that might relate to car color.